Cotalker/documentation/docs/tutorials/basic/tutorial_create_statemachine.md

 **V. Complete state changes for the remaining states.**

+_Repeat the last two steps for other four remaining states._

 :::tip Tutorial Advice
-You must repeat the last two steps with the remaining states, but you will need to add more than one state change in most of them.
+You will need to add more than one state change in most of the remaining states.
 Feel free to make changes between states more complex or simple.

 Here is a suggestion for state changes:
 - 1\.
 Backlog => 2.
 Doing (Previous step)